bokkypoobah/SikobaTokenPresale/Deployment.md

 <hr />

-## Steps Before Deployment Of The Contract To Mainnet
+## Steps For Deployment Of SikobaPresale.sol To Mainnet

 * [] Update the contract parameters
   * [] Confirm MINIMUM_PARTICIPATION_AMOUNT and MAXIMUM_PARTICIPATION_AMOUNT below